....loading

 The productivity debate

 There’s no clear answer yet on whether working from home is better or worse for productivity.
 For every reputable study that reports remote workers are more productive, there is another that warns that remote working leads to less productivity than office-based employment.
-Encouragingly, some economists believe remote work is fueling economic growth and is unlikely to lead to a GDP-level drop in productivity.
-Australia’s new Federal Government appears to be on-board, with Workplace Relations Minister Tony Burke pledging immediate action to ensure stronger access to flexible working arrangements.

-Hybrid working models offer the best of both worlds
+Hybrid working models offer balance

-Alan Claire, Senior Manager, Engineering and Operationsat Six Degrees Executive, says the relationships he built online during lockdown felt superficial.
+Alan Claire, Senior Manager, Engineering and Operations at Six Degrees Executive, says the relationships he built online during lockdown felt superficial.

 “They just didn’t feel real”, he said.
 “It was only when the lockdown ended and I was able to meet my colleagues face to face and share some time together, that I really felt like I was becoming part of the team.
 So, now that we have the choice, I guess I would have to say that based on my experience there is a need for people to meet in an office environment … but also having focus time away from the office is also a great benefit.